Financial Reporting Manual

 If the financial statements of a foreign private issuer are presented in a currency other than U.S. dollars, total annual gross revenues should be calculated in U.S. dollars using the exchange rate as of the last day of the most recently completed fiscal year.

 - Banks and similar financial institutions

 A bank must include all gross revenues from traditional banking activities.
-Banking activity revenues include interest on loans and investments, dividends on investments, fees from loan origination, fees from trust and investment services, commissions, brokerage fees, mortgage servicing revenues, and any other fees or income from banking or related services.
-Revenues do not include gains and losses on dispositions of investment portfolio securities (although it may include gains on trading account activity if that is a regular part of the institution's activities).
+Banking activity revenues may include interest on loans and investments, dividends on investments, fees from loan origination, fees from trust and investment services, commissions, brokerage fees, mortgage servicing revenues, and any other fees or income from banking or related services.
+(Last updated: 10/30/2020)

 If the financial statements for the most recently completed fiscal year are those of the predecessor of the issuer, the predecessor’s revenues should be used when determining if the issuer meets the definition of an EGC.

 10110.3First sale of common equity securities - This phrase is not limited to a company’s initial primary offering of common equity securities for cash.
 It could also include registered offerings of common equity pursuant to an exchange offer, merger, employee benefit plan on a Form S-8, and selling shareholder’s secondary offering on resale registration statements.

 An issuer retains its status as an EGC until the earliest of: